spryker/docker-sdk/docs/02-development-usage/07-mount-modes-configuration.md

     sudo gem install docker-sync
     ```
 7. Set your Docker for Windows host as an environment variable:
-    1. Open the Docker for Windows settings and check Expose daemon on `tcp://localhost:2375` without TLS.
+    1. In Docker for Windows settings, check Expose daemon on `tcp://localhost:2375` without TLS.
     2. To update the profile with the environment variable, in your WSL shell, run the command:
     ```bash
     echo "export DOCKER_HOST=tcp://127.0.0.1:2375" >> ~/.bashrc